Miedema makes history again for Arsenal

 Match ends, Arsenal Women 4, Birmingham City Women 2.

-Vivianne Miedema became the first player to reach 100 Women's Super League goal contributions in Arsenal's victory over Birmingham.
+Vivianne Miedema became the first player to reach 100 Women's Super League goal contributions as leaders Arsenal saw off Birmingham.

 The highest scorer in WSL history, Miedema doubled Arsenal's lead with a cool first-half finish at Meadow Park.